hiattp/splitwise.nvim/README.md

 purely on Neovim windows, and combines splitting and resizing in the same motions/keys for simplicity and fewer total keybindings.

+I also recently discovered [focus.nvim](https://github.com/nvim-focus/focus.nvim), which I haven't tried but it looks like a very similar concept.

 ## Tips

 - Consider mapping the functions in terminal-mode or visual-mode to taste if you frequently move around while in those modes.